ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Abstract

 \section{Abstract}

-While very deep networks can achieve great performance, they are ill-suited to applications in resource-constrained environments.
-In this paper, we introduce a novel approach to training a given compact network from scratch.
-We propose to expand each linear layer of the compact network into multiple linear layers, without adding any nonlinearity.
-As such, the resulting expanded network can be compressed back to the compact one algebraically, but, as evidenced by our experiments, consistently outperforms it.
-In this context, we introduce several expansion strategies, together with an initialization scheme, and demonstrate the benefits of our ExpandNets on several tasks, including image classification on ImageNet, object detection on PASCAL VOC, and semantic segmentation on Cityscapes.
+We introduce an approach to training a given compact network.
+To this end, we leverage over-parameterization, which typically improves both neural network optimization and generalization.
+Specifically, we propose to expand each linear layer of the compact network into multiple consecutive linear layers, without adding any nonlinearity.
+As such, the resulting expanded network, or ExpandNet, can be contracted back to the compact one algebraically at inference.
+In particular, we introduce two convolutional expansion strategies and demonstrate their benefits on several tasks, including image classification, object detection, and semantic segmentation.
+As evidenced by our experiments, our approach outperforms both training the compact network from scratch and performing knowledge distillation from a teacher.
+Furthermore, our linear over-parameterization empirically reduces gradient confusion during training and improves the network generalization.